 These KONG toys come in four sizes and for colors: KONG classic, KONG puppy, KONG senior, and KONG extreme.

 - Classic KONG is the best choice for most adult dogs.
 It is made of ultra-durable red rubber.
+You can buy it from here.

 - Puppy KONG is made from the softest rubber and is customized for puppy teeth and gums.
+I used a blue one when my husky was just a puppy.
+You can give your husky puppy a puppy KONG filled with goodies.

 - Senior KONG is also made from soft rubber, but not as soft as the one for puppies.
 This purple KONG is made for an aging dog’s chewing needs.